Dr Carsten Müller - PhD

 The role of VOCs in competition and ecology of wood rot fungi is the subject of a long-standing and on-going research collaboration with Prof Boddy (BIOSI).
 Wood rot fungi are a major driver in forest ecosystems and show fierce competition for resources, which frequently is accompanied by distinct VOC signatures affecting the fungi and the surrounding soil biota.

 The commercial use of VOC profiles as indicators of quality and safety of ready-to-eat fresh cut vegetable and fruit, namely rocket and cantaloupe melon, is currently explored within the European project QUAFETY (with Drs Rogers & Spadafora, BIOSI, Markes International, Llantrisant and 13 international partners) and, so far, allowed discrimination of varieties and treatments based on the scent emanating from samples.
 A major step-change within this project was the introduction of thermodesorption tubes for sampling and sample introduction of VOCs and the use of time-of-flight mass spectrometry for detection.
 The changes enabled remote sampling and storage of scents and analysis at much lower detection levels (~ 100 fold), which together significantly reduced sample size and increased numbers and level of detected components.
+For interview on Analysis of VOCs in Food click here

 Alongside these projects I also support a number of projects requiring chemical and chemical analytical expertise, most notably a series of projects investigating mode and effect of anti-microbial properties of Garlic, and function of ion-channels.
 I also maintain a keen interest in ecotoxicology, not least because earlier work demonstrated potential interference between chemical communication and pollution in nereids.
 Here, past projects we were able to show that endocrine disrupting compounds (EDCs), namely bouquets of plasticisers move through the food chain and affect bird song performance and immune response of adult birds and fitness of hatchlings at environmentally relevant levels.